Coronavirus prompts Sony, NTT to join Barcelona congress exodus

 NTT did not immediately confirm whether its chief executive, Kazuhiro Yoshizawa, would continue as a panel speaker.

+U.S.-Israeli software provider Amdocs (DOX.O) also pulled out of the event on Monday.

+“While we appreciate the precautionary measures put into place by the (organizer) GSMA, we believe the safest option is not to attend MWC 2020 in Barcelona,” Amdocs’ CEO Shuky Sheffer said in a statement.

-Chinese electronics company TCL said it was cancelling a press event but would still attend MWC and showcase new devices, while Norway’s Telenor said it was planning to cut the number of staff attending as well as reducing its programme.
+Chinese electronics company TCL said it was cancelling a press event but would still attend MWC and showcase new devices, while Norway’s Telenor (TEL.OL) said it was planning to cut the number of staff attending as well as reducing its programme.

 GSMA said on Sunday that no-one from China’s Hubei province, where the coronavirus outbreak began, would be allowed to attend, while visitors from China must prove they have been outside the country for at least two weeks prior to the event.